HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 ### Limitations in the dataset

-It’s worth reiterating, this segmentation is hard.
+It's worth reiterating, this segmentation is hard.
 These are rough estimates based on the data available and some miscategorization is inevitable.
-It’s also the first year we’ve used this scoring method and is something we can refine in years to come.
+It's also the first year we've used this scoring method and is something we can refine in years to come.

 To minimize this, we've set a high bar for what qualifies as Pre-rendered and Hybrid.
-It’s likely these categories are larger than represented in this report.
+It's likely these categories are larger than represented in this report.

 ## Analysis

-Now that our categories are defined, let’s see how they’re trending in 2024.
+Now that our categories are defined, let's see how they're trending in 2024.

 ### Static Site Generators